Tiffany Rivera: Misdiagnosed Several Times After Freak Accident, Until Dr. Asghar Diagnosed her with a Rare Spinal Disorder

 “At first it was so frustrating because the pain was unbearable and most orthopaedists didn't understand why I was in so much pain.
 They asked me to become intolerant to the pain,” Tiffany said.
 Tiffany and her family did not stop fighting for answers and a solution to relieve that excruciating pain.

-Finally, Dr. John Asghar at Miami Children’s Hospital was able to provide some answers and appropriately diagnosed her condition.
+Finally, Dr. John Asghar at Nicklaus Children's Hospital, formerly Miami Children's Hospital, was able to provide some answers and appropriately diagnosed her condition.
 Early diagnosis is crucial to a promising long-term prognosis and an improved quality of life.

-“The Department of Orthopedics at Miami Children's Hospital immediately diagnosed me and began to work on solutions.
+“The Department of Orthopedics at Nicklaus Children's Hospital, formerly Miami Children's Hospital, immediately diagnosed me and began to work on solutions.
 Dr. John Asghar was amazing,” Tiffany said.

 “He [Dr. Asghar] met her in the CT scan room and casually introduced himself and as he wheeled her back to her room he said the most amazing thing, ‘I reviewed your X-rays, and CT scans and realized I know what you have.
 Let me tell you where it hurts and you tell me if I am right.’
 We watched in awe as he pinpointed exactly where her pain was and her symptoms.
 It was an amazing moment to watch my child’s face light up and once again she cried, but out of relief that finally someone understood her pain and her condition.
 From that moment on, we knew we were in the right place, with the right doctor,” Lourdes Rivera, Tiffany’s mother said.